sultanraheem/pandas-data-analysis/README.md

 ## Contents

-The Jupyter Notebook file within  can be run through Jupyter Notebook or VSCode, I have used both on separate occasions throughout completing the assignment.
+The Jupyter Notebook file within PyCitySchools can be run through Jupyter Notebook or VSCode, I have used both on separate occasions throughout completing the assignment.

 The report is in PDF format and included within the PyCitySchools folder.
+I have ensured it can be viewed without downloading within my repository.

 The resources folder contains the original CSV files with data.